J. Stanley Warford

 Small government: Downsize DC

-Spontaneous order: I, Pencil
+Spontaneous order: I, Pencil (the movie)

 Austrian Economic introduction: Economics in One Lesson